zevenet/zproxy/benchmark/README.md

 This directory contains:
 * `zproxy.cfg` — Zproxy and pound configuration file used in the load balancer for this test.
-* `haproxy` —  Haproxy configuration file used in the load balancer for this test.
+* `haproxy.cfg` —  Haproxy configuration file used in the load balancer for this test.

 To be neutral, the 3 tests have been executed with the same Client, same load balancer and receiving traffic with the same backends.